niravcodes/niravcodes.github.io/_posts/2019-10-08-sandboxing-small-executables-on-linux-many-tries.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/oGmj6CUEup0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-PS: Mosh is really cool substutite to ssh.

-For problems that include running untrusted executables on sensitive servers, a software tool called _sandbox_ is often used.
-Unsafe binaries are executed inside the sandbox
+PS [Mosh](https://mosh.org/ "Mosh website") is really cool substitute to SSH, specially when you're using vim to code directly on the server.
+Plus, the fact that I don't have to restart SSH connection every time I wake my laptop is such a convenience.